Don't throw that milk carton away! Why not upcycle it? There's tons of stuff you can do with your rubbish!

 - Slot your branches into the slots you cut on the trunk.

 - Now it's time to chop out some leaf shapes.
-Find lots of different greens amongst your recycling and cut out loads of leaves, then glue them to your tree.
+Find lots of different greens amongst your recycling and cut out lots of leaves, then glue them to your tree.

 - One down - a forest to go.
 If you run out of green materials, you could try using anything that's orange, yellow or red to create autumnal trees too!